MCFreddie777/2019/README.md

 ## Scripts

-Projectr also contains helper scripts to generate or process data directly from console.
+Project also contains helper scripts to generate or process data directly from console.
 No need to run jupyter notebooks.

 ### Usage

+1. Clone `.env.example` file and rename it to `.env` file.
+Change the env variables if you wish or keep the defaults.

-From root directory of project run
+1. From root directory of project run
 ```
 docker compose exec jupyterlab bash -ic "python src/<script_name>.py"
 ```